Wakulla Spring is one of the largest springs worldwide and it is also a part of one of the largest underwater cave systems in the world.

 If you see this after your page is loaded completely, leafletJS files are missing.

 Enough water for millions

 The spring has one vent which emits incredible amounts of water.

 Highest measured outflow took place on April 11, 1973, when every second was poured 54,226 l of lucid water.
 This is the biggest measured flow from a spring in the United States, but not in the world, as often claimed.
 Vaucluse Springs in France are discharging more than 200,000 l/s after heavy rains.

 Lowest known discharge from Wakulla Springs was 708 l/s in June 1931.
 The average flow of Wakulla Spring increase in the second decade of the 21st century and in 2004-2009 the mean discharge was 17,437 l/s.

 Such amount of water would be sufficient for more than 10 million people (if we take average consumption on Earth).

 One of the entrances in a giant cave

-Although Wakulla Spring is not far from Tallahassee and other urban centres, the rapid development of Florida thus far has spared the forest around the spring.
-Now this area is protected by Edward Ball Wakulla Springs State Park – 26 km² large sanctuary.
+Although Wakulla Spring is not far from Tallahassee and other urban centers, the rapid development of Florida thus far has spared the forest around the spring.
+Now, this area is protected by Edward Ball Wakulla Springs State Park – 26 km² large sanctuary.
 This park is named after Edward Ball – DuPont manager, former owner of these lands who managed to keep away the tourist flow from springs and preserve it in its pristine condition (in spite of "greens" willing public access to it).

 Invaluable are several kilometres of pristine nature around the spring run – Wakulla River.
 This 60 – 70 m wide, crystal clear river starts with these springs (Sally Ward Spring is a bit upwards and there is smaller stream from there to Wakulla Spring).
 After 14 km Wakulla River joins with St. Mark’s River and then after 8 km discharges in the Gulf of Mexico.